Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-sadd.md

 ## Purpose

-This document describes the detailed designs derived from the requirements defined in MONAI Workload Manager Requirements.
+This document describes the detailed designs derived from the requirements defined in MONAI Deploy Workload Manager Requirements.

 ## Scope

-The scope of this document is limited to the design of the MONAI Workload Manager.
+The scope of this document is limited to the design of the MONAI Deploy Workload Manager.
 This design document does not address any design decisions belonging to other subsystems, such as MONAI Informatics Gateway, MONAI Deploy Application SDK.

 ## Assumptions, Constraints, Dependencies